phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 To forgo automatic form recovery, set `phx-auto-recover="ignore"`.

+### Recovery within components

+Form recovery within components is only supported when the component is statically added (i.e. it is present after mounting is completed).
+Recovery is not supported within dynamically added components.
+For example, components that may be shown conditionally using an `<%= if ... do>` statement.

+For dyanmically added components, there are two options for auto-recovery:

+- Convert the component to be statically added and have the component handle a hidden state
+- Backup your form values to the database and restore on mount

 ## JavaScript client specifics

 The JavaScript client is always the source of truth for current input values.